GhostInTheSteiner/Composition-Compass/README.md

 ## The Downloader

 The downloader essentially allows you to download songs from YouTube. **The interesting part is that it's able to fetch data from Spotify or Last.fm, and query YouTube accordingly**.
-Using the world's most famous streaming services as backend the downloader is supposed to fulfill two main purposes:
+Using the world's most famous streaming services as backend the downloader is supposed to fulfill the following purposes:

 - Fetch similar tracks, albums and artists
 - Fetch specified tracks, albums and artists